Need a Cognitive Psychology Task? You’ve Come to The Right Place!

 Rationale and Discussion

 The FERT is a task designed to assess bias in emotional processing by presenting different facial expressions alongside several other faces.
 This task asks you to sort faces into different emotional categories.
-Reaction time and accuracy are both assessed.
+Both reaction time and accuracy are assessed.
 Zhang and colleagues (2016) found that individuals with different personality disorders responded differently to the task.
 Individuals with Narsissistic Personality Disorder had worse performance on happy faces, and individuals with Anti-social Personality Disorder had only accuracy overall.
 Borderline personality disorder was not investigated, but has been investigated by other researchers (Wrege et al., 2021; Daros et al., 2013).
 Major Depressive Disorder was also investigated by Krause and colleagues (2021).

 I would like to discuss some shortcomings in this task.
 I used AI to create the faces, and AI is not great at human emotions.
 Additionally, I intended this task to be diverse, but I included only three races and no ethnic subgroups, so it’s less diverse and therefore less transferable to real-world contexts.
 Although the differences in facial identification between individuals of different ethnic backgrounds are not major in real life, they are measured in milliseconds.
-Wong and colleagues (2020) discuss this more.
+Wong and colleagues (2020) discuss this in more detail, focusing on accuracy and the number of faces being shown.

 Reaction Time Instrument for Depression